 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport you offer.
 This means that you should use the premium to:

 - develop or add to the PE and sport activities that your school already offers

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

-So, no surprise there.
 PE and Sport Premium is designed to improve the quality of PE and sport offered by your school to students.
-Essentially the funding serves two purposes; it supports the positive impact on sport currently offered by school and it improves your future sporting activities, plans and events.
+Essentially the funding serves two purposes; it supports the positive impact on sport currently offered by your school and it improves your future sporting activities, plans and events.

 There are some specific requirements provided that cover the PE and sports premium funding.
 You must publish this information on your school website.